cosinekitty/astronomy/source/js/README.md

 <a name="MoonPhase"></a>

 ## MoonPhase(date) ⇒ <code>number</code>
-Determines the moon's phase expressed as an ecliptic longitude.

 **Kind**: global function
 **Returns**: <code>number</code> - A value in the range [0, 360) indicating the difference
      in ecliptic longitude between the center of the Sun and the